Ayesha2150/Christoffel-App/README.md

 -Android Emulator / Expo Go App

 ## How to Run the App
-Make sure the project folder (e.g., The-Christoffel-Menu) is open.
+-Make sure the project folder (e.g., The-Christoffel-Menu) is open.
-Install Dependencies
+-Install Dependencies
-npm install
+-npm install
-npx expo start
+-npx expo start

 ## Conclusion
 The Christoffel Menu app is a simple yet functional mobile application built with React Native, Expo, and TypeScript.
 It allows users to navigate between screens to add and view menu items in a clean, user-friendly layout.
 The project demonstrates an understanding of screen navigation, component design, and responsive styling.